luozhouyang/transformers-keras/README.md

 ## Load other pretrained models

-If you want to load pretraine models using other implementationds, whose config and trainable weights are a little different with previous, you can subclass `AbstractAdapter` to adapte these models:
+If you want to load models pretrained by other implementationds, whose config and trainable weights are a little different from previous, you can subclass `AbstractAdapter` to adapte these models:

 ```python
 from transformers_keras.adapters import AbstractAdapter